 Designing begins with the book itself.
 Enter: Saddle Stitch Booklets.
 With pages stapled together through the fold line, they’re perfect for custom coloring books.
 Our premium booklet printing lets you customize that standard binding and tailor your book to your purpose.

-Online printing with Smartpress means you can choose a square backing that mimics a perfect bound book for a more polished look – it’s a great option when using coloring books as promotional items for your business or as fun wedding and party favors.
+Online printing with Smartpress means you can choose custom options to utilize coloring books as promotional items for your business, fun wedding or party favors and more.

 Promote with a Palette